Why The First 5 Years of Child Development Are So Important

 3 to 4 Years

-During this developmental stage, young children become capable of understanding more complex ideas.
+After this milestone for 3-year-olds, young children become capable of understanding more complex ideas.
 As they observe the world around them, kids start to analyze and sort the things they see.
 This type of categorization is usually referred to as the development of cognitive schemas.
 Children also begin to wonder how things work, and why.
 Their cognitive skills allow most of them to demonstrate understanding in regards to past and future events, as well as actively seek answers to their questions.

 4 to 5 Years

-Four and five-year-olds are learning more and more every day.
-Children become better at using words, imitating adult actions, counting objects, and other basic activities that are important for further language development and school preparedness.
+Children passing their 4-year-old milestones are progressively learning more every day—they become better at using words, imitating adult actions, counting objects, and other basic activities that are important for further language development and school preparedness.
 Around this age, most children are able to rhyme words, identify many colors, draw pictures of people, and explain where they live.

 How Negative Formative Years Can Impact A Child’s Development

 Children need to be nurtured, talked to, and supported by their parents, especially during their first five years of life.
 But what if this doesn’t happen?
 What if a child’s caregiver is negligent of their parental duties?
 When parents fail to meet the emotional, physical, and mental needs of their child during these growth stages, that’s when future mental problems begin to develop.
-Studies show when a child experiences neglect at a young age, it often manifests into deep-rooted issues that stay with them throughout the child’s life, especially making an impact on the child’s emotional intelligence, emotional development, and social skills.
+Studies show when a child experiences neglect at a young age, it often manifests into deep-rooted issues that stay with them throughout the child’s life, especially making an impact on the child’s emotional intelligence, emotional development, and social skills and ability to play with other children.

 To learn more about adverse childhood experiences, check out this article.